finos/common-domain-model/documentation/source/documentation.rst

 * Settlement (including any future contingent cashflow payment)
 * Exercise of options
 * Margin calculation
-* Regulatory reporting (although covered in a different documentation section).
+* Regulatory reporting (although covered in a different documentation section)

-For an up-to-date list of the trade lifecycle process model coverage, please refer to the `function coverage matrix`_ (*coming soon*).
+For an up-to-date model coverage of the trade lifecycle process, please refer to the `function coverage matrix`_ (*coming soon*).

 Granularity
 """""""""""